sllam/comingle/README.md

 Publications
 ============

+* If you like to know the theory behind decentralized execution of CoMingle rules, check out our [RuleML'2016 paper (awarded best paper)](http://www.qatar.cmu.edu/iliano/papers/ruleml16.pdf)

 * If you like to know more about CoMingle and how it integrates with Android SDK, check out our [technical report](http://www.qatar.cmu.edu/~sllam/my_papers/techreport/SLLAM_TR15-101.pdf) or [Coordination'2015 paper](http://www.qatar.cmu.edu/~sllam/my_papers/published/SLLAM_coordination15.pdf).